am-land/portfolio/content/about/about.md

 Though I'm always ready to change my method to fit the environment, I've found that tech writing is a career where you have to come prepared.
 If I don't have much direction, this is how I would get started on a document.

 ### What makes this process good?
+This process works well because I...
 - Start with learning the decisions that went into the development and design.
-- Work with the developers who built the part of the product I'm documenting.
+- Collaborate with the developers who built the part of the product I'm documenting.
-- Test the feature regularly---my goal is to become a user myself.
+- Test the feature regularly (my goal is to become a user myself).
 - Involve SMEs such as Engineering, Product, QA, Design, User Research, Content Strategy, and other Technical Writers to gain a wholistic understanding.
 - Draft iteratively to edit, improve, and refine the content.
 Continually test my instructions to ensure accuracy and to add or remove info.